open-pioneer/trails-openlayers-base-packages/docs/UIGuidelines.md

     -   In general: do not implement scrolling yourself, unless it makes sense to do so
 - "Tool"-Buttons:
   - Always use Chakra Button-Component (https://chakra-ui.com/docs/components/button/usage).
 You can define an icon and/or a label-text.
-  - If you only want to display an icon on the button, set the iconSpacing-prop to 0.
+  - If you only want to display an icon on the button, set the iconSpacing-prop to 0 and set the padding-prop to 0.
 Please don´t use a Chakra IconButton.
   - Define a tooltip for each button (https://chakra-ui.com/docs/components/tooltip/usage)
     - The label must be an i18n-string (might be same like aria-label)
     - "placement" should be "auto"